carlosgamezvillegas/homebridge-plugin-oppo/README.md

 # What is this?

-`homebrige-oppo-udp` is a plugin for homebridge to Control your Oppo 203/205 from your Home app.
+`homebrige-oppo-udp` is a plugin for Homebridge to Control your Oppo 203/205 from your Home app.
 It should work with Oppo UDP-203 and UDP-205.

 ### Features